uliw/esbmtk/docs/manual/manual-4.rst

 - The resulting concentration data depends on the choice of equilibrium constants and how they are calculated (see the ``opt_k_carbonic``, ``opt_buffers_mode`` keywords above).

-- The data from post-processing is currently available as :py:class:`esbmtk.extended_classes.VectorData()` instance, rather than as :py:class:`esbmtk.esbmtk.Species()` instance.
+- The data from post-processing is currently available as :py:class:`esbmtk.extended_classes.VectorData()` instance, rather than as :py:class:`esbmtk.base_classes.Species()` instance.

 - Species that use carbonate system 2 (see below), do not need to use carbonate system 1